 Kenneth Watt retires as Chairman of Tattersalls and is replaced by his cousin Michael Watt.

-Tattersalls increases its holding in Ballsbridge Sales and the operation becomesa wholly owned subsidiary called Tattersalls (Ireland).
+Tattersalls increases its holding in Ballsbridge Sales and the operation becomes a wholly owned subsidiary called Tattersalls Ireland.

 Tattersalls introduces the Tattersalls Breeze Up Sale.